 - Last updated:

-Council acknowledges that older people play a vital role in the region’s communities and it is important to recognise and respect the significant contribution older people make to this vibrant region.
+Older people play a vital role in the region's communities.
+Council recognises and respects the significant contribution older people make to the region.

 Rebates and concessions